fhawker89/breast-ultrasound-cnn-explainability/REPORT.md

 number - a natural complement to Grad-CAM for building trust with a clinical end user, even if it is not expected to outperform the CNN's raw accuracy on its own.

-*Update: this was tested in the same follow-up project above, and it's the actual positive result of that experiment.
-Computed on the ground-truth boundary, both fractal dimension and circularity separate benign from malignant with real statistical significance (p=0.004 and p<0.0001), in the direction the "spiculated margins" literature predicts.
-Computed on the project's own (imprecise) automatic segmentation instead, the fractal dimension signal survives but weakens (p=0.039), and the circularity signal disappears entirely (p=0.41) - evidence that the underlying hypothesis is sound even though the automatic boundary-extraction step wasn't precise enough to reliably capture it.*